Psychology 352 - Motivation » 2019 » Exam 3

 Lazarus’ Theory of emotion is a cognitive-motivational-relational one.
 What does it mean to say that the theory is “relational?”
 Relational means that emotion arises from one’s relationship:

-A. with the significant people in one's life.
+A. with other people

 B. with on-going motivational states

-D. to environmental threats and benefits
+C. to environmental threats and benefits

 Question #51